Skip to main content

 1 mentions Positive Neutral Negative

-• “Right now, I see zero rewards and no way to just relax from the constant unprompted zombie attacks that aren't worrying or really that impactful; they are just annoying and stop me from moving on with the main story, what little there is.
-On top of that, the move orders are really buggy.
-I click for them to move a tile over, but they don't do anything.
-I have to constantly re-click the party for a turn to end, and when I did split the party, it became more annoying as now I had two to three groups with the same frustrating issue.”
+• “Right now, I see zero rewards and no way to relax from the constant unprompted zombie attacks that aren't worrisome or impactful; they are just annoying and stop me from progressing with the main story.
+Additionally, the move orders are very buggy.
+I click to move a tile over but they don't respond, forcing me to constantly re-click the party to end a turn.
+Splitting the party made it worse as now multiple groups suffer from this same annoying issue.”

 Skip Game Offers